-Learn how to make our favorite Maryland crab cakes recipe.
+Learn how to make our favorite Maryland-style crab cake recipe.
 This is definitely a must make if you are a crab fan!
-Jump to the Crab Cakes Recipe or watch our quick video showing you how we make it.
+We absolutely love this recipe!
+Jump to Adam’s Crab Cake Recipe

 One thing we’ve enjoyed experimenting over the last month or two has been this recipe.
 Living near the Chesapeake Bay means that our summer weekends are full of sunny days, cracking crabs, an abundance of sweet corn, Old Bay and the water.
 Its all incredibly exciting.